Collections

 This unique collection documents nearly all performances and events through film and sound which you can watch or listen to on-site at the Globe.

-Our oral history collections include Globe Memories, documenting the process of building the Globe through interviews with the key people involved.
-We also have a growing collection of interviews with cast and creatives.
+Our audio archive includes recordings of lectures and talks dating back to the 1970’s as well as oral history collections documenting the process of building Shakespeare’s Globe.
+We also have a growing collection of audio interviews with cast and creatives.

 Institutional Archive